-Currently, privacy and security are at the epicenter of electronic technologies, especially ecommerce.
+Privacy and security are at the epicenter of electronic technologies, especially eCommerce.
 Online shopping platforms require high-security components coupled with a reliable infrastructure and robust framework.

-Without a proactive prevention plan, an ecommerce store is bound to lose customer data and revenue as transactions soar during COVID-19.
+Without a proactive prevention plan, an eCommerce store will lose customer data and revenue as transactions soar during COVID-19.